Scroll to content

 PE

-The children will need to come to school on P.E. days wearing their P.E. kit.
+The children will need to continue to come to school on P.E. days wearing their P.E. kit with their school jumper over the top.
 We would ask that they wear a white t-shirt, black shorts or jogging bottoms and trainers on their P.E. days.
-Our PE day is a Thursday.

 Clothing